Skip to main content

 }

 • domain_name — Servercore account number.
-You can look it up in control panel in the upper right corner;
+You can find it in the control panel in the top-right corner;

 resource "openstack_networking_network_v2" "network_1" {